Arabic Studies

 Arabic Club

-The Arabic Club creates various activities to engages students with interest in the Arabic language and culture, including conversation tables, movie nights, cooking classes, group discussions, and guest lectures.
-Come join us if you're interested!
+The Arabic Club offers various activities to engage with students interested in the Arabic language and culture, including conversation tables, movie nights, cooking classes, group discussions, and guest lectures.
+Join us if you are interested!

 Arabic Club